Discover the high Andes and the Rainbow Mountain

 Sleeping bag:

-• Recommend down bags for -10C at least
+- Recommend down bags for at least -10°C.

 INSIDE YOUR DAYPACKS: